top of page

 PRESENTATION TYPE: performed reading of selections

-This event includes approximately 75 minutes of performed readings from the work and will be followed by a discussion with the audience.
-This presentation is part of our residency in Montreal.
+This event included approximately 75 minutes of performed readings from the work and was followed by a discussion with the audience.
+This presentation was part of our residency in Montreal.

 TORONTO, ONTARIO